Prince Hathloul bin Abdulaziz Sports City Stadium

-Prince Hathloul bin Abdulaziz Sports City Stadium (مدينة الأمير هذلول بن عبد العزيز الرياضية) is a multi-purpose stadium in Najran, Saudi Arabia.
+Prince Hathloul bin Abdulaziz Sports City Stadium is a multi-purpose stadium in Najran, Saudi Arabia.
 It is used mostly for football matches.
-It is the home stadium of Al-Okhdood and Najran has a capacity of 10,000.
+It is the home stadium of Al-Okhdood and Najran S.FC has a capacity of 10,000.

 History

 Plans to build a sports complex in Najran were announced on 24 January 2008.
 The sports complex would be known as Najran Sports City would include a 10,000 seater football stadium, an olympic-size swimming pool, a sports hall to host basketball, volleyball and handball matches, a gymnasium and an 80-room hostel among others amenities.
 However, construction was delayed and no work was done on the sports complex.
 On 9 October 2011, it was announced by the then-president of the General Sports Authority (GSA) Prince Nawaf bin Faisal Al Saud that construction would begin sometime in 2012.
 On 1 January 2012, it was announced that the stadium's design plans were being modified following an approval on the increase of capacity from 10,000 to 20,000 seats.
 Construction on the stadium began sometime in 2013.
 On 25 December 2019, it was announced that work on the stadium was mostly done.
 On 31 August 2020, the sports complex was officially opened under the name of Prince Hathloul bin Abdul Aziz Sports City.

 On 17 November 2020, the first official match was held on the stadium.
-Najran defeated Al-Thoqbah 2–1 in the 5th round of the MS League.
+Najran S.FC defeated Al-Thoqbah 2–1 in the 5th round of the MS League.
 On 28 November 2020, Al-Okhdood hosted Al-Qaisumah in their first match at the stadium.

 The stadium is named after Hathloul bin Abdulaziz Al Saud.